Can You Add Pool Stabilizer During the Day? Best Timing Tips

 Granular Cyanuric Acid

 This is the most common form and takes longest to dissolve.
 Whether added during day or night, expect 24-48 hours for complete dissolution.
-Some pool owners pre-dissolve granular stabilizer in a bucket of pool water, but this isn't necessary if your circulation system runs continuously.
+Many pool owners pre-dissolve granular stabilizer in a bucket of pool water, which is recommended best practice by most manufacturers, though direct addition works if your circulation system runs continuously.

 Liquid Stabilizer